NubeIO/rubix-ce-docs/docs/rubix-ce/setup/download.md

 :::

 # OS support
-Rubix-CE is supported for Windows, Mac and Linux
+Rubix-CE is supported for Windows, Mac and Linux operating systems.

 ## Download